loh-tar/filu/readme.txt

 2- Further Readings
 =====================
 More information you will find at doc directory.
-It may a good idea to start with first-steps.txt.
+It may a good idea to start with first-steps.txt, e.g. just by running 'agentf doc first'

 3- Customizing
 ================
-If you prefer different names for the database and/or database user you can at the cmake config step above the switch -D use and run: cmake -D DBUSER=anyUserName -D DBNAME=anyDBName .. // Still two dots! make init-filu
+If you prefer different names for the database and/or database user you can run filu-cfg-postgresql with some options.
+Try -h and you will enlightened.

-There are only the two commands 'createuser' and 'createdb' invoked with some options.
-So you can these also run direct.

-  createuser -e -D -R -S -U postgres anyUserName createdb -e -T template1 -U postgres -O anyUserName anyDBName "Info Text"

 For more tunings see:
   doc/config-file.txt